GPU acceleration for Windows single-session OS

 The lossless indicator, a notification area icon, notifies the user if the screen displayed is a lossy frame or a lossless frame.
 This icon helps when the Visual Quality policy setting specifies Build to lossless.
 The lossless indicator turns green when the frames sent are lossless.

 The lossless switch enables the user to change to Always Lossless mode anytime within the session.
-To select or deselect Lossless anytime within a session, right-click the icon or use the shortcut ALT+SHIFT+1.
+To select or deselect Lossless anytime within a session, right-click the icon and click Switch to pixel perfect or use the shortcut ALT+SHIFT+1.

 For lossless compression: HDX 3D Pro uses the lossless codec for compression regardless of the codec selected through policy.